tschaub/suite/docs/gettingstarted/source/workflow/create.rst

 ------------------------

 You can also publish your map by embedding it in a web page.

+.. note:: URLs that contain "localhost" will not be accessible to anyone other than those on the local machine.
+Please use a web server such as Apache or IIS to proxy the OpenGeo Suite onto a web-accessible URL.

 #.
 Click on the :guilabel:`Publish Map` icon.